jyotigangwar29/jyotigangwar29/README.md

 ---

 ## 🔍 What I Do
-**Data Analytics & Machine Learning:** Experienced in building predictive models, data pipelines, and actionable insights for business operations.
+**Data Analytics & Machine Learning:** Experienced in building predictive models, data pipelines, and actionable insights for business operations

-**Business Intelligence & Data Visualization:** Skilled in developing dashboards and visualizations to facilitate data-driven decision-making using tools like Tableau, Power BI, and SQL.
+**Business Intelligence & Data Visualization:** Skilled in developing dashboards and visualizations to facilitate data-driven decision-making using tools like Tableau, Power BI, and SQL

-**Real-World Impact:** Worked on projects spanning supply chain analytics, consumer behavior analysis, and NLP-driven insights.
+**Real-World Impact:** Worked on projects spanning supply chain analytics, consumer behavior analysis, and NLP-driven insights

 *[Check out my data science projects below](#-projects)** 👇🏽